-- Fishery Independent Surveys (March and June). - Annual advice note reporting on performance indicators. - Stock status reports (2019/20-2021/22; no status report in 2022/23).
+- Fishery Independent Surveys (FIS; March and June). - Annual advice note reporting on performance indicators (PIs). - Annual stock status report.

 Secondary outputs include presentations provided to PIRSA and the Management Committee of the Spencer Gulf and West Coast Prawn Fishermen's Association (SGWCPFA) on stock assessment and other information as required, and data provision to industry.